rtlabs-com/p-net/doc/compliancetest.rst

 off during the test as required.
 Make sure your device is not powered via some USB cable, for example.

-If the Alarm test case fails with the message "No valid Transport ACK on the Alarm ACK was received", then the Ethernet receieve task might have too low priority.
+If the Alarm test case fails with the message "No valid Transport ACK on the Alarm ACK was received", then the Ethernet receive task might have too low priority.